phillipadsmith/journalismentrepreneurship.com/coaching.md

 {: .alt}

 ##### What’s unique:
 * My coaching practice is exclusive to people working in the field of journalism.
-How to improve the success of journalism startups is my laser focus -- what I wake up thinking about, and my last thought before bed.
+Working to improve the success of journalism startups is my laser focus -- what I wake up thinking about, and my last thought before bed
-* I maintain a database an up-to-date database of hundreds of unique news startup case studies&mdash;for-profit, non-profit, and everything in between&mdash;to help you find the inspiration you need to move forward.
+* I maintain an up-to-date database of hundreds of unique news startup case studies&mdash;for-profit, non-profit, and everything in between&mdash;to help you find the inspiration you need to move forward
-* I have an enormous resource library, curated over the last ten years, ready to answer most questions you’ll have.
+* I have an enormous resource library, curated over the last ten years, ready to answer most questions you’ll have {: .alt}
-{: .alt}